safaroww/screenshot-analyzer/mobile/IAP_SETUP.md

 Optional: StoreKit Testing in Xcode
 - You can also use a StoreKit Configuration file in Xcode to simulate purchases in the Simulator—no Apple ID required.

-## Android (Google Play test cards)

-Android also requires an installed build with billing capabilities.

-1) Create products in Google Play Console
-- Monetize → Products → Subscriptions
-- Create two SKUs matching your choice (e.g., `com.yourcompany.analyzer.pro_weekly`, `com.yourcompany.analyzer.pro_yearly`)

-2) Add license testers
-- Play Console → Settings → Developer Account → License testing
-- Add Gmail accounts you will test with

-3) Upload an internal testing build
-- Build an Android APK/AAB and upload to an internal testing track (or use Internal App Sharing)
-- Opt‑in your tester account to the track and install the app from Play

-4) Test a purchase
-- On the test device, sign into Play with a tester account
-- In‑app purchase will show a test card (e.g., "Test card, always approves"); no charges occur

-5) Restore purchases
-- In the app Settings → "Restore Purchases"

 ## Dev/Expo Go fallback

 If you run in Expo Go or a simulator without IAP, the paywall will start a local 3‑day trial instead of a real purchase.
 This is for quick UI/testing only; build a Dev Client/TestFlight for real IAP flows.